kstep/vkrs/CONTRIBUTION.md

 Note the `Deserialize` trait (which is required for response types!).
 Also, note that it doesn't include `Copy` trait, as responses usually contain at least one `String` field, which is not copyable.
-If you response doesn't have non-copyable fields, add `Copy` to derived traits as well.
+If your response doesn't have non-copyable fields, add `Copy` to derived traits as well.
 And yes, if your response contains non-Eq fields (like floats), remove `Eq` from derive attribute.